ihasTaco/ChatDSA/README.md

 ### Usage
 To use ChatDSA, you will need to set up a Discord bot and obtain an API key from OpenAI.
 Follow the instructions below to get started:

-1. Create a new Discord bot and obtain its token.
+1. [Create a new Discord bot and obtain its token](https://discord.com/developers/applications).
 You can follow the instructions [here](https://discordpy.readthedocs.io/en/stable/discord.html).
+  - The bot will need the following permissions
+    - Read Messages/View Channels
+    - Send Messages
+    - Create Private Threads
+    - Send Messages in Threads
+    - Manage Threads
+    - Embed Links (optional)
+    - Read Message History
+    - Use Slash Commands
-2. Set the CHATDSA_TOKEN environment variable to the [token of your Discord bot](https://discord.com/developers/applications).
+2. Set the CHATDSA_TOKEN environment variable to the token of your Discord bot.
 3. [Obtain an API key from OpenAI](https://platform.openai.com/account/api-keys) and set the OPENAI_API_KEY environment variable to your API key.
 4. Set the channel to send the embed.
 5. Make context files (see context/)